-Now that you've created an account and established your business organization, let's build out your first business network and underlying blockchain.
-Kaleido supports both Enterprise Ethereum and Corda as protocol providers.
-Regardless of your protocol choice, the first step is to establish a business network that will serve as the parental resource for blockchain environments and the nodes/services.
+Now that you've created an account and established your business organization, let's go ahead and build out your first business network and underlying blockchain.
+Kaleido supports Enterprise Ethereum, Corda and Hyperledger Fabric as standard blockchain protocol providers, as well as a multi-party orchestration framework called FireFly.
+Regardless of your environment/protocol choice, the first step is to establish a business network that will serve as the parental resource for blockchain environments and the various runtimes within.

 Create a Business Network

 - Visit https://console.kaleido.io and enter your organizational email + password to login.

 - Click the Create Network button in the middle of the page.

 - Provide a name for your business network and optionally include some legalese or rhetoric describing your network mission.
 Click NEXT.

 - Select a cloud provider and underlying region to serve as the home region for your network.
 This will, in turn, whitelist the selected cloud provider and underlying region, and is where your resources will be hosted on the Starter Plan.
 The choices are AWS US East, AWS EU Central, AWS APAC Southeast, AWS APAC Northeast, Microsoft Azure US West, and Microsoft Azure France.
 Click NEXT.

 - Note that multi-region consortium are not available on the Starter Plan.
 If you wish to enable multi-region capabilities, refer to the Manage Plan section for instructions on upgrading your subscription.
 Click Finish to finalize your consortium.